Aspallar/Wiki-Up/README.md

 It has only been tested on a vanilla install of MediaWiki 1.32.1, [FANDOM](https://www.fandom.com/) and [Gamepedia](https://www.gamepedia.com/) wikis, but should work with many others

-Initially written for use on the fandom [Magic Arena](https://magicarena.fandom.com) wiki.
+Initially written for use on the now dead Fandom [Magic Arena](https://magicarena.fandom.com) wiki.

 ### Installation